-Continuity Nod: At the end of an adventure at the Zoo, Chazz discusses with Stu on where to take the Rugrats next where they won't caused mayhem; his suggestions were the bowling alley, the mini-golf course and the pool at the community center.
-In each case Stu mutters "Tried it.", referencing previous episodes where Stu takes them on trips to these locations and in each case they caused mayhem.
+At the end of an adventure at the Zoo, Chas discusses with Stu on where to take the Rugrats next where they won't caused mayhem; his suggestions were the bowling alley, the mini-golf course and the pool at the community center.
+In each case Stu mutters "Tried it," referencing previous episodes where Stu takes them on trips to these locations and in each case they caused mayhem.

 In an episode of the later seasons, the babies were eating watermelons.
-Chuckie worries about shallowing a seed again, he even mentioned how the babies went inside his stomach to try and retrieve it.
+Chuckie worries about swallowing a seed again, and he even mentions how the babies went inside his stomach to try and retrieve it.

-Events from the Rugrats in Paris movie are made in the first episode that aired after it, "Finsterella".
+Certain events in Rugrats in Paris are alluded to in the first episode that aired after it, "Finsterella."

 Credits Jukebox: Every episode featured the same OP of its era, but the ED could vary; sometimes it would use the usual ending music but other times it would play a different piece of music instead.
 Dialogue and sound effects from the just-ended episode sometimes continued into the credits